 A WALK IN THE TOWN

-But let’s take a walk in the historic town starting from Panagiotarou Venetsavaki Square, where the beautiful and elegant building of the Parthenagogio (Girl’s School/Παρθεναγωγείο) is located.
-The building was built in 1886 by the famous architect Ziller and today houses the Cultural Center of the Municipality.
-Walking a few metres to the beach we find the equally beautiful building of the Town Hall (Δημαρχείο), built in 1891, which houses the Ancient Greek and Byzantine Collection of Githio.
+But let’s take a walk in the historic town starting from Panagiotarou Venetsavaki Square, where the beautiful and elegant building of the Parthenagogio (Girl’s School) is located.
+The building is a work of the famous architect Ziller in 1886 and today houses the Cultural Center of the Municipality.
+Walking a few metres to the beach, we find the equally beautiful building of the Town Hall, built in 1891, which houses the Ancient Greek and Byzantine Collection of Githio.

 MARATHONISI

 The last stop during a visit to Githio should be the small island of Marathonisi.
-The southern end of the city of Gythio is connected by a small pier with this small island, the ancient Cranae.
+A small pier connects the southern end of the city of Gythio with this small island, the ancient Cranae.
 The name Cranae (or Kranai) originated from the Greek word kranos (which means helmet).
 According to the legend (we have mentioned above), Paris during his stay on the island with Eleni lost his helmet and gave the island its name.
-On Marathonisi you could visit the small church of Agios Petros (Άγιος Πέτρος), the octagonal lighthouse and the impressive Tzannetakis Tower (Πύργος Τζαννετάκη).
+On Marathonisi you could visit the small church of Agios Petros, the octagonal lighthouse and the impressive Tzannetakis Tower.
 The Tower was constructed in 1829 and today operates as the Historical and Ethnological Museum of Mani.

-Travichti (τραβηχτή) is a traditional dish of Mani.
+A very popular traditional dish of Mani is travichti.
 It is a fried pita simply made with flour, yeast, salt, and olive oil, which does not absorb much oil during frying.
 In Mani, it is eaten as breakfast with honey or together with meat and cheese as a snack or meal.
-In the centre of Gythio, at the Travichti (Τραβηχτή) grill shop (Vasileos Georgiou & Orestou), you can try the best travichti pita in Mani.
-You can combine the cheese or meat of your choice with the pita, but the most classic combination is travichti with gruyere (graviera/γραβέρια) cheese and a pork skewer (souvlaki/σουβλάκι) or salted meat, which is called sigklino (σύγκλινο) in Mani.
+In the centre of Gythio, at the Travichti grill shop (Vasileos Georgiou & Orestou), you can try the best travichti pita in Mani.
+You can combine the cheese or meat of your choice with the pita, but the most classic combination is travichti with gruyere (graviera) cheese and a pork skewer (souvlaki) or salted meat, which is called sigklino in Mani.

 Apart from trying travichti, no visit to Gythio is complete without eating in one of the famous fish taverns of the port.
-Although there are many good taverns, our choice is Trata (Τράτα) (Prothypourgou Tzanni Tzannetaki).
+Although there are many good taverns, our choice is Trata (Prothypourgou Tzanni Tzannetaki).
 A family tavern with traditional Greek dishes, excellent fresh fish and unique flavours (do not forget to try the traditional Mani pies).
-Outside the area of the port, another excellent solution for dining is the restaurant Diosmos (Δυόσμος) (Ioannou Grigoraki 20), wherein a very aesthetically pleasing space, the traditional Greek cuisine is mixed with modern elements and the result is unique.
-Finally, the excellent Fino (Φίνο) patisserie (Vasileos Pavlou 23) offers a range of excellent sweets but also fresh handmade ice cream in a wide variety of flavours.
+Outside the area of the port, another excellent solution for dining is the restaurant Diosmos (Ioannou Grigoraki 20), where, in a very aesthetically pleasing space, the traditional Greek cuisine acquires modern elements, and the result is unique.
+Finally, the excellent Fino patisserie (Vasileos Pavlou 23) offers a range of excellent sweets but also fresh handmade ice cream in a wide variety of flavours.

 BEACHES NEAR GYTHIO

-Mavrovouni (Μαυροβούνι) huge sandy beach, which is south of Gythio, is lined with three campsites and organised areas with sunbeds and umbrellas.
-Also south, at a distance of about 13 km from the city, is the beautiful Vathi (Βαθύ) beach .
+Mavrovouni, a huge sandy beach which is south of Gythio, has three campsites and areas with sunbeds and umbrellas.
+Also south, at a distance of about 13 km from the city, is the beautiful Vathi beach.
 It is a long, sandy beach with pine and tamarisk trees.
-North of the city and very close to its centre is the beach of Selinitsa (Σελινίτσα).
+North of the city and very close to its centre is the beach of Selinitsa.
 It is also sandy, has organised sections, and several hotels.
-Finally, the most famous and photographed beach is Valtaki (Βαλτάκι).
-You will recognise it from the wreck of the ship Dimitrios (Δημήτριος), which has lain on the shore since 1981.
-Valtaki beach is a sandy beach with crystal clear shallow waters.
-It is not organised with sunbeds but has a restaurant.
+Finally, the most famous beach is Valtaki.
+You will recognise it from the wreck of the ship Dimitrios, which has lain on the shore since 1981.
+Valtaki is a sandy beach with crystal-clear shallow waters, without sunbeds and a restaurant.

 LAS HOTEL AND SPA

-An excellent choice for accomodation in Githio is Las Hotel and Spa, a newly built 4* hotel situated at the town’s centre.
-Modern furnishing and design are combined with luxury in every room and the same time the hotel has a well organised wellness or leisure area.
+An excellent choice for accommodation in Githio is Las Hotel and Spa, a newly built 4* hotel situated at the town’s centre.
+The hotel combines modern furnishing and design with luxury in every room and a well-organised wellness area.
 Also, the area of the swimming pool and the roof garden of the hotel, with a panoramic view of the city and the port, is absolutely exceptional.

 Gythio is an ideal destination for all seasons.
 Island atmosphere, traditional colour, sea air, nobility and good food are the combination that makes Gythio unique.